Velleman K8200 3D Printer - The BuildBy Ben Lopez

 Here are some of my thoughts and tips about the wiring:

 Ben earned his bachelor's degree in Mechanical Engineering from UC San Diego, where he learned about robotics and electric vehicles.
-Originally from Monterey, CA, Ben currently lives in the Bay Area where he works with the Product Marketing team at Jameco Electronics.
 His interests include innovative technology, music, tools and anything automotive.